The First But Not The Last: 9 Latinas Who Made Political History

 • Tell a Latina to run this month and every month.

-• Join the She Should Run Community, including the Latinx Affinity Group.
+• Join the She Should Run community, including the Latinx Affinity Group.
 Leading is much better when you’re in it together with a community of other women willing to share ideas and provide support.

 Written by Christine Hernandez, community moderator for the She Should Run Latinx Affinity Group.
 She currently works as the Interim Associate Dean of Students at Whittier College and recently graduated from the Hispanas Organized for Political Equality’s (HOPE) Leadership Institute.